 ARTICLE 6

-Notification Procedures for Transboundary Movements of Hazardous Wastes between Parties
+Notification Procedures for Transboundary Movements of Hazardous Wastes and Other Wastes between Parties

-1. The exporting Party shall notify, or shall require the generator or exporter to notify, in writing, through its competent authority, the competent authority of the countries concerned of any proposed transboundary movement of hazardous wastes.
-Such notification shall contain the declarations and information specified in Annex VI A of this Convention, written in a language acceptable to the importing Party.
+1. The exporting Party shall notify, or shall require the generator or exporter to notify, in writing, through its competent authority, the competent authority of the countries concerned of any proposed transboundary movement of hazardous wastes and other wastes.
+Such notification shall contain the declarations and information specified in Annex V A of this Convention, written in a language acceptable to the importing Party.
 Only one notification needs to be sent to each country concerned.

 2. The importing Party shall acknowledge within reasonable time, which in the case of Other Parties shall not exceed fourteen working days, the receipt of the notification